lijingyao20010602/Re-parameterization-in-Semantic-Segmentation/models/RepPSP/Readme.md

+RepPSP
-v1: Change all the 3x3conv to RepConv (with bias)
+v1: Change all the 3x3conv to RepConv (with bias), use repvgg
-v2: Remove bn after RepConv
+v2: Remove BN after RepConv, use repvgg